 Are you scared about going to the dentist?
 Do you feel like you are going to need a filling?
-Don’t fret; having your cavities filled is not a significant issue, but the unknown is always terrifying.
-Reading this article will answer any questions you might have about Tooth-colored fillings and how they can help you!
+Filling your cavities is not a significant issue, but the unknown is always terrifying.
+Reading this article will answer any questions about Tooth-colored fillings and how they can help you!

 The procedure is quick and straightforward.
-You will find that there is nothing to be afraid of and feel ten times better after reading this article and understanding every aspect of the process.
+You will find nothing to fear and feel ten times better after reading this article and understanding every aspect of the process.

 White-Colored Fillings, What are they, and How Do They Work?

 Resin composites are made from a mixture of acrylic resin and ground glass, quartz, silica, and several other ceramic molecules.
-When combined, these materials create a magnificent coloring that blends in with your natural teeth.
+Combined, these materials create a magnificent coloring that blends in with your natural teeth.

 This material has many purposes and can be used for different reasons.
 Their number one purpose is to fill a cavity, but they are also used for:

 - Repairing chipped teeth.

 - Strengthen teeth that are frail due to grinding or have deteriorated.

 - It is used to create certain types of veneers applied for aesthetic purposes.